TaVaTake/madimi/fontbakery/fontbakery-report.md

  * U+2260 NOT EQUAL TO: try adding math
  * U+2264 LESS-THAN OR EQUAL TO: try adding math
  * U+2265 GREATER-THAN OR EQUAL TO: try adding math
- * U+25CA LOZENGE: try adding one of: math, symbols
+ * U+25CA LOZENGE: try adding one of: symbols, math
  * U+FB01 LATIN SMALL LIGATURE FI: not included in any glyphset definition
  * U+FB02 LATIN SMALL LIGATURE FL: not included in any glyphset definition